-One of the most popular recipes on LaaLoosh is our Crockpot Beer Chicken.
+One of the most popular recipes on LaaLoosh is my crockpot beer chicken.
 In 2012, it was named Ziplist’s most cooked recipe.
 And there is a reason.
 It’s wonderful and easy.
-It tastes great, is perfect for game days or a busy evening and is low in points.
+It tastes great, is perfect for game days or a busy evening, and is low in points.

 Chicken breasts are an incredible food.
 Nearly everyone likes them, they’re easy to prepare, they’re high in protein but relatively low in fat and you can use them in just about anything.
 They are mild and that means they are incredibly versatile.

 The downside of chicken is that, just like meatloaf, it’s just as easy to make tough and dry chicken as it is to make juicy and delicious chicken.
 The secret to this delicious and juicy chicken is really the beer.

 This Crock Pot Beer Chicken Recipe was named ZipList’s Most Cooked Recipe of 2012!